espiritukarl/CoE-198/README.md

 **Authors**: Theodore J. Austria and Karl Vincent M. Espiritu
 **Undergraduate Project Advisor**: Nestor Michael Tiglao, PhD

 This is a project for our CoE 198 class, where we make use of an IoT, and Deep Learning Models.
 We use a module named ESP32-CAM to capture images of a water meter.
 This image is then inputted into our system of deep learning models.
 The output should display the predicted reading, and an estimated water bill for the household.
+In this repository, we show the [project flow](https://github.com/espiritukarl/CoE-198#project-flow) and the [project step-by-step](https://github.com/espiritukarl/CoE-198#step-by-step-guide).

 ## Project Flow
 The process of the project can be seen in the flow chart below. ![project flowchart](https://github.com/espiritukarl/CoE-198/blob/main/images/flowchart.png?raw=true)